davidpoza/clock-in-bot/README.md

 This is a Telegram bot which is able to automatically clock-in and clock-out in an hypothetical company presence control system.
 It takes into account holidays, days off, lunch time or schedule cancelation.
-Also it simulate random behaviour between customized limits.
+Also it simulates random behaviour between customized limits.

 # .env example settings